AceVinicius/Sort-Algorithms/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+We will see 7 sorting algorithms.
+Bubble, selection, insertion, merge, quick, shell and heap sort.
+Merge and quick sort are recursive and the others iterative.

 ### Prerequisites

-We just need a C compiler in our machine.
+We just need a C compiler and ccache in our machine.

 ```
 $ sudo dnf install gcc
+$ sudo dnf install ccache
 $ sudo dnf update
 ```